 Capture the romantic scent of roses and chocolate in a bottle with this non-toxic and all-natural homemade room spray!
 Your entire home will be filled with the delicious, fragrant aroma of dark chocolate and fresh roses.
 Best of all, you’ll avoid the chemicals that are found in most store bought room sprays.

 These DIY disinfecting wipes make it easy to keep your home clean without problematic chemicals.
 They’re easy to make, natural, and reusable — just wash and re-use!
 Our homemade cleaning wipes are made without vinegar, so they’re safe for use even on porous surfaces like marble & granite.
 Read on to learn how to make your own disinfecting wipes with essential oils.

 This DIY setting spray is made without glycerin for a matte, non-greasy finish that’s ideal for oily skin types.
 Thanks to a unique combination of ingredients, it creates a water-resistant film that keeps your makeup from melting, even during the summer.
 Read on to learn how to make homemade makeup setting spray with natural ingredients.

 Learn how to make your own natural DIY cleaning spray with vodka.
 This simple recipe is infused with rose petals for a subtle fragrance and a hint of colour.
 The addition of antibacterial essential oils boosts this fragrant spray’s cleaning power.

 The majority of store-bought cleaning sprays contain endocrine disrupting chemicals that can be harmful to your health.
-As well, the synthetic fragrances used in these products can irritate those who are sensitive to scents.
-As someone who suffers from chronic migraines, it’s extremely important to avoid these chemical fragrances as they can trigger a headache.
+As well, the synthetic fragrances commonly used in these products can irritate those who are sensitive to artificial scents.